bigdata-i523/hid201/python_stuff/raspberry_pi.md

 change pis default gateway to pis ip address connect to wifi via pi

-or just directly use monitor to connect to wifi

-set interfaces?
-set static ips?
+* connect raspberry pi to a monitor viaHDMI cable and attach power cable to boot the pi
+* connect a keyboard and mouse with help of the usb port
+* go to the network settings
+* select the wifi access point that you need to connect to
+* enter the password when asked
+* you wil now be connected to the network

-We sould try to use IU secure as it is an authenticated access to the internet attwifi is an open connection and anyone can connect to it, some sites which require https will warn you and may not open also connecting to open wifi networks increases the risk of attacks like honeypot or evil twin acess point
+We sould try to use IU secure as it is an authenticated access to the internet attwifi is an open connection and anyone can connect to it, some sites which require https will warn you and may not open also connecting to open wifi networks increases the risk of attacks like evil twin acess point